December 2003 Archives »

 For at least several decades the churches of the Western world have not made discipleship a condition of being a Christian.
 One is not required to be, or to intend to be, a disciple in order to become a Christian, and one may remain a Christian without any sign of progress toward or in discipleship....So far as the visible Christian institutions of our day are concerned, discipleship clearly is optional.'

-Dallas Willard — The Spirit of the Disciplines
+Dallas Willard —

 Do Willard's words ring true for you in your church context?
 How do have you seen churches effectively disciple people?
 If you were asked to disciple a new believer how would you approach it?